viamrobotics/docs/docs/architecture/_index.md

 - Automatically pulls configuration updates you make in the Viam app
 - Gets new versions of software packages
 - Uploads and syncs image and sensor data
+- Handles requests from client code you write with [SDKs](/sdks/)
-- Allows you to remotely control your machine from the Viam app
+- Allows you to remotely monitor and control your machine from the Viam app

 `viam-server` can use the internet, wide area networks (WAN) or local networks (LAN) to establish peer-to-peer connections between two {{< glossary_tooltip term_id="machine" text="machines" >}}, or to a client application.

+The [micro-RDK](/installation/#install-micro-rdk) is the lightweight version of `viam-server` that you can run on ESP32 microcontrollers.
+The micro-RDK doesn't support as much functionality as `viam-server`, but `viam-server` can directly communicate with devices running micro-RDK.

 ## Components, services, modules

 A [_component_](/components/) represents a physical piece of hardware in your {{< glossary_tooltip term_id="machine" text="machine" >}}, and the software that directly supports that hardware.

-A [_service_](/services/) is a software package that makes it easier to add complex capabilities such as motion planning or object detection to your machine.
+A [_service_](/services/) is a software package that adds complex capabilities such as motion planning or object detection to your machine.

 Viam has many built-in components and services that run within `viam-server`.